zenpyrean/glacier/README.md

 # SECTION 2: COMMAND USAGE

 *Content pending or can be filled with a list of available commands and syntax examples.*
+---

+# SECTION 3: CUSTOM COMMANDS

+## Creating Custom Commands

+Glacier provides a straightforward method for defining custom commands. *Details on usage, syntax, and examples can be provided here.*
 Example:
 ```luau
 local lib = require(script.Parent.Parent.Parent.lib)